Badder Bus History

 Allan and Marianna Badder started Badder Bus in 1950 with just one bus.

-Claude Peterson, a good friend of Allan Badder’s was also the distributor of the first Ford Transmatic Blue Bird.
+Claude Pearson, a good friend of Allan Badder’s was also the distributor of the first Ford Transmatic Blue Bird.

 During the ’70s, Allan Badder used his school buses for charter trips.
 That was until 1978, when the first 47 passenger coach was purchased.
 It was equipped with a washroom, air conditioning, and reclining seats–a luxurious bus for that time period.

-A fire in 1984 caused devastation to the Badder family.
-But customer service remained at the forefront of their operation.
+A building fire in 1984 caused damage to some of our buses.
+But customer service remained at the forefront of our operation.

 During the ’90s, Badder Bus expanded its school operations with the acquisition of Waylin Bus Lines and the Elgin County Board, making Badder 3 companies strong.